Frequently Asked Questions

 The IFPDA’s glossary can help you learn more about the terms associated with prints and printmaking as well as the identifying characteristics for each technique.
 An artist’s choice of a technique or combination of techniques depends on how they feel it best serves their manner of expression.
 The Search engine on this website will also help you see more examples of works made using different techniques and how their effects vary in the hands of different artists.
 Our extensive bibliography includes useful guides to printmaking.
 Remember, that one can, and many do, collect and appreciate prints with only a basic understanding of how they were made.

-A query on this site by artist’s name will yield a variety of results if an IFPDA Dealer specializes in their work.
-Results can include: the artist’s biography as well as artists who may have a connection to them, gallery and museum exhibitions, a list of IFPDA Dealers who feature their work, and images posted by IFPDA Dealers.
+Start by exploring the ARTISTS section or use the "SEARCH" box at the top of the page to query by artist’s name.
+Query results show the IFPDA Dealers who feature the artist's prints and can include: the artist’s biography as well as artists who may have a connection to them, gallery and museum exhibitions, and images posted by IFPDA Dealers.
 By selecting “images only” in the Advanced Search menu, you may further refine your Search results.
 Once you’ve found an IFPDA Member who specializes in the artist’s work, you may visit their gallery or contact them directly to arrange to see more works in person.
 The Links section also lists museums that offer online access to all or a portion of their collections where you may continue your research.
 Contact your local museum to see if they have prints in their collection from the artist.
 Even if they are not currently exhibiting the prints, many museums have a print study room where specific works may be viewed by appointment.

 A catalogue raisonné is a published reference that covers every known work of an individual artist up to the year of the book's publication.
 Catalogues raisonné typically apply to artists who are advanced in their careers or deceased and are written by the leading expert of that artist’s oeuvre.
 In addition to images of all of the artist’s works to date, these studies usually also include biographical information, provenance, examples of the artist's signature and/or marks, condition reports for individual artworks, bibliographies of literature related to individual works of art, and discussions of questionable or “attributed” (but not authenticated) works of art.
 The Print Council of America's Index to Print Catalogues Raisonné (IPCR) will help you find out if an oeuvre-catalogue of an artist’s prints exists.
 An oeuvre-catalogue is defined here as any listing of the artist’s total output, or some clearly defined section of that output: for example, all the prints in one technique, or all the prints made up to a certain date.
 Catalogues of the output of print publishers and print publishing houses have been included as well.